99 Second Presentation: Kanban Values or How I Almost Attacked a Manager With Hot Coffee

 About Bernd Schiffer

 Bernd Schiffer is consultant, trainer and coach for Agile Software Development in Melbourne, Australia.
-Learn more about him on his homepage or contact him on Twitter, Google+, Facebook, XING or LinkedIn.
+Learn more about him on his personal homepage, have a look at his company Bold Mover, or contact him on Twitter, Google+, Facebook, XING or LinkedIn.

 One Response to 99 Second Presentation: Kanban Values or How I Almost Attacked a Manager With Hot Coffee